-ASO is the process of optimizing mobile applications to accomplish a higher rank in the Play Store search results and top charts rankings.
-Since it is very much similar to the usual SEO for web content, SEO for mobile apps is called as App Store Optimization.
+The process of optimizing mobile apps to accomplish a higher position in the Play Store & search results to top in the ranking charts is known as ASO.
+Since it is very much similar to Search engine optimization for web content, App Store Optimization is known as the SEO for mobile apps.

 According to a study, App Store Optimization improved app downloads by nearly 1500% in less than a month.

-Now, let’s dive into the pool of some effective tips to boost your app downloads.
+Now, let’s dive into the pool of some effective tips to increase your app downloads.

-A research says that using keywords in your app title can increase your rankings by 10 percent.
+A recent study reports that using keywords in your app title can increase your rankings by 10%.

-Keep your brand name clean and short.
-Then you can add your keywords to this short brand name.
-In addition, it is vital to use only URL-friendly characters in the application title, especially in the app markets as App Store (Apple) will be using your application title to create your application URL.
+Keep your brand name clean and short and try to use URL-friendly characters in the app title.
+This way you can add your keywords to this short brand name.
+The app markets such as App Store (Apple) will be using your app title to create your app URL.